 Leverkusen played completely within confines defined on one side by the attacking threat of Douglas Costa, Arjen Robben & Co., and on the other by the incredibly high defensive line.

 The mobile Bayern defence essentially removed one half of the pitch from the game, meaning Leverkusen had little option but to launch hopeful attacks from very deep in an effort to not be caught offside.
 Unsurprisingly, the visitors created few clear opportunities on goal.

 Of those Total Football elements to have been adopted by Guardiola, it's the underlying idea that every player on the pitch should be performing more than one role that stands most prominently above the rest.
 Neuer is not just a goalie, he's also a sweeper.
 Robert Lewandowski is not only a striker, he's also adept at pulling wide to create gaps between defenders and dropping deep to become a temporary No.10.

 Similarly, defenders must perform multiple jobs.
-The back three against Leverkusen might have been cobbled together thanks to Jerome Boateng's suspension and Dante's impending move to Wolfsburg, but the design of the team provides one of the clearest examples yet of Guardiola's resolve when it comes to multi-tasking.
+The back three against Leverkusen might have been cobbled together thanks to Jerome Boateng's ban and Dante's move to Wolfsburg, but the design of the team provides one of the clearest examples yet of Pep's resolve when it comes to multi-tasking.

 As the outer edges of the back three, Bernat and Lahm were expected to move forward to support the more advanced wide players.
 Perhaps due to age and comparative pace, Bernat took to this role more hungrily than Lahm – the latter relying on Arturo Vidal to assist in the filling in of gaps on the right-hand side.